How to Find Cheap Car Insurance in Michigan

 • Multi-Policy Discounts: If you insure your car, home, bike, renters' apartment, motorhome, or boat insurance with the same company, it often makes you eligible for discounts.

-• Low-Mileage Discounts: If you drive less than the average mile per year, you might qualify for low-mileage discounts.
+• Low-Mileage Discounts: If you drive fewer than the average miles per year, you might qualify for low-mileage discounts.

 Install Safety Features

 Adding safety features to your car can lower your insurance costs.
-These include:
+These can include:

 1. Airbags